MyNameIsTrez/array-based-hash-table-in-c/README.md

-# Hash table in C
+# Array-based hash table in C

+The [hash table](https://en.m.wikipedia.org/wiki/Hash_table) requires you to have an array of items that you want to hash. `main.c` contains a `persons` array of `person`.
+Each person has a name and an age.

 The [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) tells us that if we have 3 persons, and we're trying to fit them into 2 buckets, at least one bucket must contain more than one person.